 - The pavement alongside Leaders Gardens is taped off, and must be kept clear for pedestrian access.
 A lot of children use the park and this is a specific request from the Council.
 Boats, equipment and baggage must not obstruct the pathway.

 - Tow vehicles must leave as quickly as possible once their trailer is parked and equipment unloaded.
 Parking has been arranged at the London Wetland Centre in Queen Elizabeth Walk, Barnes, SW13 9WT.

 The Wetland Centre car park will be open from 9.30am-4.30pm when the car park will be LOCKED.
 Directions will be available from race officials on the day if you are unfamiliar with the venue.
 The car park is a 10 minute walk along the river path, back to the Embankment.

 - Crews must return to the location where they boated.
 Clubs that did not boat from Putney MAY NOT bring trailers to Putney after the race to collect crews.
 Medical emergencies will be the ONLY exception to this rule.

 - Crews must derig their boats immediately on disembarkation after the race.
 They should not go off and change first.
 Space on the Embankment is extremely limited and it is not fair on later returning crews if their path is blocked by boats abandoned on trestles on the hard.

-- In 2019 no access will be permitted for returning towing vehicles until 16:15.
+- In 2019 no access will be permitted to the embankment for returning towing vehicles until 16:00.
 There have been a number of problems with conflicts between crews still disembarking post race and towing vehicles so safety dictates this delay.

 - Trailers to be collected from Putney must already be fully loaded and ready to go before the towing vehicle returns.
 Drivers must move carefully and with regard to the busy environment.